 Moncton’s Natalie Fougere will take part in “The Blind Race” fundraising event for the Mira Foundation, which provides free service dogs for people with varying disabilities in Canada.
 305 more words

 Edmonton city council has unanimously approved a new development uniquely designed for those who are blind and visually impaired in Edmonton’s Oliver neighbourhood.

 The Canadian National Institute for the Blind plans to replace its office on 120 Street and Jasper Avenue with a new 35-storey building.
 589 more words

-The Canadian Institute for the Blind is pushing Premier Rachel Notley’s NDP government to fully fund rehabilitation programs for the visually impaired that are currently provided by the charity.
-504 more words
+The Canadian National Institute for the Blind is urging the Alberta government to fully fund and integrate rehabilitation services for vision loss into the provincial health-care system.
+489 more words